bilgehicyilmam/Dolphin/01_user_manual/user_manual.md

 article found) in a single search if the user is not sure what to search for exactly to retrieve the right articles or interested in statistical data based on different queries searched.

 Here is a pseudo example to dimensional search; the user can enter multiple search terms on the main query field **(up to 3 terms)**.
 On the dimensions, searh terms **(up to 5 terms)** can be entered.
-On the other hand, the system can calculate the combinations of searh terms **(up to 6 dimensions)**.
+On the other hand, the system can calculate the combinations of searh terms **(up to 5 dimensions)**.
 (It takes at least 30 -40 minutes to calculate the results.)
-If the user enters “lung cancer, liver cancer” on the main query field this means that the user is interested on 2 main domains separately; lung cancer and liver cancer.
-Then if the user wants to add dimension on these 2 domains, s/he simply clicks “Add Dimension” button to add dimension and enters “women, men”.
-When the user searches for
-“lung cancer, liver cancer” on the main query and the “women, men” on the first dimension, the results will show the combination of dimensions on the main queries such as:
+If the user enters “lung” on the main query field and wants to add dimension, s/he simply clicks “Add Dimension” button to add dimension and enters “women, men” in second dimension and add "breath, cough" in third dimension.
+When the user searches for these terms the results will show the combination of dimensions on the main queries such as:

 - lung	(each main query itself)
 - lung, woman	(each main query with the possibilities on dimension)